 We are currently at Stage 5 for Worship and Meetings/Gatherings.

-Our congregational council met last night, 6/8/2020, to discuss our congregation and our life together.
+Our congregational council met, 6/8/2020, to discuss our congregation and our life together.
 This discussion included a COVID-19 mitigation plan to keep our congregation and staff safe.
 Please review the policy below, while some of the pieces might feel inconvenient, this is an effort for us to keep ourselves and our neighbor safe.
 As Bishop Wickstrom often states, “this is a labor of love.”